gtsteffaniak/filebrowser/CONTRIBUTING.md

 1. Fork and create a feature branch
 2. Make your changes following the code standards
-3. Run `make dev` to build and run with your changes (English only for faster builds).
+3. Run `make dev` to build and run with your changes.
 Supports hot-reloading frontend and backend changes.
-4. For i18n testing, use `make dev-lang LANG=es,fr,de` to test specific languages
-5. When ready, run `make check-all` to verify tests and linting
+4. When ready, run `make check-all` to verify tests and linting
-6. Submit PR with a clear description
+5. Submit PR with a clear description

 ### PR Requirements
 - Clear description of changes